g-orgo/Django-CRUD-with-VUEJS/readme.md

 ```

-Creating a variable to acess it
+Creating a constant to acess it

 ```
     <script>